VladMinzatu/performance-handbook/toolset/03_language_and_framework_tools/01_go_profiling_and_observability.md

 # Go Tools for profiling and observability

-These tools are go specific, but unlike the others, they are also platform independent (whereas in the other notes we mainly mentioned Linux tools).
-So if you're using Go, possibly developing on a Mac, these should probably be the first go-to tools for application level performance profiling and observability.
+These tools are go specific, but unlike the others, they are also platform independent (whereas in the previous notes we mainly mentioned Linux tools).

+The functionality in `runtime/pprof` (described here) is the go-to for application level performance profiling and observability.
+The insights into the go runtime are very rich and much of it cannot be replicated with the other external tooling we've seen.

+> **Overhead**: In general, these tools are meant for offline benchmarking and profiling or spurious production usage, but generally not always on profiling.
+That said, some profile types are heavier than others, sampling rates and sampling windows are configurable and fleet amortization can also be used, and thus runtime/pprof can form the basis of continuous profiling solutions, like the usage in pyroscope-go.

 ## Benchmarks